ramonmedeiros/Screenshot_from_url/README.md

 ## Tech stack

-It uses Flask as web framework, ImageHash to generate the hash of the images and don't store duplicated files and GCP (Both Google Kubernetes Engine and Google Cloud Storage).
+* Flask as web framework and Flask Rest+ for Swagger documentation
+* GCP (Both Google Kubernetes Engine and Google Cloud Storage).
+* Selenium for screenshot